wendellpiez/XMLLunchbox/README.md

-# Boxer
+# BoxerXML
 Run BaseX in a Docker container with saxon.
-We call this configuration _Boxer_.
+We call this configuration _BoxerXML_.

 ## Install Docker